bcumming/uenv-userlab-2025/slides.md

 * will be removed in the future ...
 * ... and deployed via containers to provide up-to-date versions.

+**uenv** was developed to deliver applications, libraries and tools provided by CSCS to users.

 ---
 layout: two-cols
 layoutClass: gap-2